 Additionally, you might offer eLearning pre- or post-training, or you might have learners use the LMS to register for an in-person event like a workshop or training class.

-Next, let’s run through some benefits of implementing an LMS at your organization.
+Next, let’s run through some of the benefits of a learning management system at your organization.

 There are six primary benefits of using an LMS to educate your learner audiences: